A good movie for the weekend

 Debunking the Montessori method

 Are you considering the Montessori method for your child?
 Are you aspiring to become a Montessori Teacher?
 Are you looking to enroll yourself in the AMI Montessori Training Course, Primary (3-6 yrs)?
-From August 16, 2017 till early February 2018, I was a trainee of the Navadisha Montessori Institute at Velachery where I had enrolled for the AMI Montessori Certification Course.
+From August 16, 2017 till early February 2018, I was a trainee of the Navadisha Montessori Institute at Velachery (now renamed Supraja Montessori Study Centre, Kottivakkam) where I had enrolled for the AMI Montessori Certification Course.
 I had a horrendous experience doing this course (I was recommended to audit) and I have detailed all about it in this post.
 In the process (as part of the course) I had been to Montessori Schools where teachers (AMI Certified) were looking after and teaching children using this method.
 Here are my observations and this post reveals it all.
 This is a fairly long read but I assure you, it will be worth your time.

 First of all I must confess that I joined the AMI Montessori Primary course with a RAGE of a PASSION.
 I thought Montessori was the holy grail of alternative education for children but IT IS NOT.
 Here is a list of the 17 best alternative schools in India and not even one is a Montessori school.